Skip to main content

 Which colours are suitable for painting doors?

-The most suitable are our MissPompadour Eggshell Varnishes.
-They are very hard-wearing and therefore particularly recommended for painting doors.
+Our MissPompadour Eggshell Varnishes are the most suitable.
+They are very hard-wearing and are therefore particularly recommended for painting doors.

 Which colours are suitable for wooden doors - what else do I need?